calaisgalbraith/Turbo-Auto-Dealers/README.md

 # Subaru Crosstrek

 ## Description
-A single-page site to promote the Subaru Crosstrek and practice website styling & design.
+A site to promote the Subaru Crosstrek and practice website styling & design.

 <img width="1090" alt="Screenshot 2024-09-19 at 10 43 10 AM" src="https://github.com/user-attachments/assets/46c77458-b1d3-43a6-8304-a5b78430f11d">